- How we can help

 With five high performing business sectors – advanced engineering & manufacturing, agri-tech, food & drink, digital & creative, energy & environment and financial services – Peterborough fared well during the national and global economic downturn with increased investor confidence underpinned by the city’s ambitions and new initiatives to support economic growth.

-The confidence in the local economy has been endorsed by a number of new arrivals such as, Turtle Bay, Middleton’s Streak House, Metro Bank, Handmade Burger Company and Cote recently opening their doors.
+The confidence in the local economy has been endorsed by a number of new arrivals such as, Turtle Bay, Middleton’s Steak House, Metro Bank, Handmade Burger Company and Cote recently opening their doors.

 Within our population of around 198,900 we have a slightly younger demographic profile in comparison to the UK and Eastern region, with 40% of the population aged 29 and under compared with 37% in the UK and 36% in the East.
 Peterborough also has a lower proportion of people aged 65+ in comparison to the regional and national averages.